-There is also no right to address petitions.
-Nevertheless, some consultation of civil society has been taking place since decades, if not through referenda or public hearings, then through invitation to present written information material with regard to items on the Assembly's agenda or to be present in an advisory capacity during the work of drafting committees, through the joint elaboration of publication material (Kissling 2006: 647), and through joint projects.
-There have never been political parties organized at IPU level, but citizens can also not participate in the life of the geopolitical groups, nor can they influence their positions.
-Yet, the IPU has developed a strong policy in favor of women.44 Besides numerous resolutions and paragraphs of resolutions on women issues, support to respective UN Conferences and their followup, accompaniment of those Conferences through own parliamentary meetings, the promotion of UN Conventions and their ratification and own contributions to codification processes, besides various panel discussions, seminars, surveys and studies on women topics, which linked the concern more and more to the subject of democracy, inner-IPU gender politics gained more and more in importance.
+If civil society is largely absent from IPU sessions, its ability to influence and participate in decision making is almost equal to zero.
+Even though a regular or occasional observer status for world-wide NGOs, regional or geo-political parliamentary associations, and international political party federations exists, there is explicitly no right to present draft resolutions or amendments (quasi-legislative initiative) for observers, no right to vote, to raise points of order or to present candidatures (IPU 1999).
+40 There is also no right to address petitions.
+Nevertheless, some consultation of civil society has been taking place for decades, if not through referendums or public hearings, then through invitation to present written material with regard to items on the Assembly's agenda or to be present in an advisory capacity during the work of drafting committees, through the joint elaboration of publication material (Kissling 2006a, 647), and through joint projects.
+There have never been political parties organized at IPU level, but citizens can also not participate in the life of the geo-political groups, nor can they influence their positions.
+Yet, the IPU has developed a strong policy in favour of women.
+41 Besides numerous resolutions and paragraphs of resolutions on women issues, support to respective UN Conferences and their followup, accompaniment of those conferences through own parliamentary meetings, the promotion of UN Conventions and their ratification and own contributions to codification processes, besides various panel discussions, seminars, surveys and studies on women's topics, which linked the concern more and more to the subject of democracy, inner-IPU gender politics gained more and more in importance.
 Women parliamentarians within the IPU gathered from 1978 onwards, which resulted in a regular Meeting of Women Parliamentarians with its own Coordinating Committee.
-Not at least because of its pressure, women issues more and more found their way into IPU resolutions and policies, more and more positions within delegations and IPU posts were attributed to women, 45 and the follow-up regarding gender decisions was thoroughly checked.
-In 1997, the Gender Partnership Group with mixed (men and women) membership was founded as a follow-up to the UN Beijing World Conference on Women of 1995 and an IPU follow-up Specialized Conference of 1997.
-It is since then in charge of gender mainstreaming in the activities and decisions of the IPU.
-On its initiative, meanwhile the Statutes propagate a strong policy in favor of women or parliamentary assemblies), which can participate in the Assembly and its Standing Committees with the same rights as ordinary members, with the exception of the right to vote and to present candidates for elective offices.
-Yet, associate members are set up by States and are thus not part of civil society; see Rule I (2) of the Rules of the Assembly, http://www.ipu.org/strct-e/asmblrules-new.htm.
+Not least because of pressure, women's issues increasingly found their way into IPU resolutions and policies, more and more positions within delegations and IPU posts were attributed to and the follow-up regarding gender decisions was thoroughly checked.
+In 1997 the Gender Partnership Group with mixedgender membership was founded as a follow-up to the UN Beijing World Conference on Women of 1995 and an IPU follow-up Specialized Conference of 1997.
+Since then, it has been in charge of gender mainstreaming in the activities and decisions of the IPU.
+On its initiative, meanwhile, the Statutes propagate a strong policy in favour of women or gender balance, 43 as do other rules of IPU organs.
+44 As with regard to national democracy, the IPU thus follows the principle of 'influence from inside' also concerning women's issues.
+Besides that, as a consequence of an IPU Plan of Action to Correct Present Imbalances in the Participation of Men and Women in Political Life of 1994, adopted in preparation of the UN Beijing Conference, the IPU started a huge programme on Women in Politics.
+As such, it specializes on an issue of its own competence, which found expression in its events and publications as well as in its technical assistance programme.